octobroid/oc-deploy-plugin/README.md

 # Auto Git Deployment Plugin for OctoberCMS

-This is a plugin that help you to automate every git push into your serer.
+This is a plugin that help you to automate every git push into your server.
 You can create custom script to run the deployment process.

 ### Supported Providers